kaylh/old-RetroBat-obsolete/readme.md

 ## Introduction

-RetroBat is a set of Batch and Powershell Scripts designed to configure automatically EmulationStation frontend with RetroArch and standalone emulators.
+RetroBat is designed to configure automatically EmulationStation frontend with RetroArch and standalone emulators.

 With it you will be quickly able to run games from a ROMs collection.
 You can save a lot of time you can keep to play !